MatePocs/boardgame_recommendation/README.md

 ### Model Training Process
 I trained all the different available models in the `surprise` library.
 My process was the following:
-- for the selected modeltype, tuned the hyperparameters using cross-validation, either with the built-in `cross_validate` method, or `GridSearchCV`;
+- for the selected model type, tuned the hyperparameters using cross-validation, either with the built-in `cross_validate` method, or `GridSearchCV`;
-- I fit the model with the selected hyperparameters on the train dataset;
+- I fit the model with the selected hyperparameters on the training dataset;
 - tested the performance on the test dataset;
 - repeated the process with all the model types.